Michael Moorcock: Sharing fictional universes with others

 Moorcock has allowed other writers to create stories in his fictional Jerry Cornelius universe.
 Brian Aldiss, Hilary Bailey, M. John Harrison, Norman Spinrad, James Sallis, and Steve Aylett have written such stories.
 In an interview published in The Internet Review of Science Fiction, Moorcock explains the reason for sharing his character:

 Two short stories by Keith Roberts, "Coranda" and "The Wreck of the Kissing Bitch", are set in the frozen Matto Grosso plateau of Moorcock's 1969 novel, The Ice Schooner.

 Elric of Melnibone and Moonglum appear in Karl Edward Wagner's story "The Gothic Touch", where they meet with Kane, who borrows Elric for his ability to deal with demons.

 He is a friend and fan of comic book writer Alan Moore and allowed Moore the use of his own character, Michael Kane of Old Mars, mentioned in Moore's The League of Extraordinary Gentlemen, Volume II.
 The two appeared on stage at the Vanbrugh Theatre in London in January 2006 where they discussed Moorcock's work.
 The Green City from Warriors of Mars was also referenced in Larry Niven's Rainbow Mars.
-Moorcock's character Jerry Cornelius appeared in Moore's The League of Extraordinary Gentlemen, Volume III: Century.
+Jerry Cornelius appeared in Moore's The League of Extraordinary Gentlemen, Volume III: Century.

 Cornelius also appeared in French artist Mœbius' comic series Le Garage Hermétique.